rsallar/newsletter/README.md

 # Automated Newsletter Generator with Google Apps Script & Gemini API

 This project is a powerful, automated newsletter generation system built on Google Apps Script.
-It uses the **Google Custom Search API** to find the latest relevant news on your topics, the **Gemini API** for AI-powered content generation, and **Gmail** for sending the final newsletter.
+It uses **Google News RSS feeds** to find the latest relevant news on your topics, the **Gemini API** for AI-powered content generation, and **Gmail** for sending the final newsletter.
 It's managed through a simple web interface, also hosted as a Google Apps Script web app.

 ## Features

 -   **Web-Based UI**: An easy-to-use interface to configure keywords, manage recipient lists, and trigger the newsletter generation manually.
--   **Real-time News Fetching**: Uses the Google Custom Search API to find the most relevant news from the past week at the exact moment of generation.
+-   **Real-time News Fetching**: Uses Google News RSS feeds to find the most relevant news from the past week at the exact moment of generation.
 -   **AI-Powered Newsletter Generation**:
-    -   Collects top search results (links, titles, snippets) for your keywords.
+    -   Collects top news articles (links, titles, snippets) for your keywords.
     -   Uses the Gemini API to analyze all the collected articles.
     -   Generates a cohesive and well-structured newsletter draft.
 -   **Fully Automated Workflow**: